dankraus/padawan360/README.md

 Make sure that you use at least a 14 Guage wire between the motor and the Syren 10.
 Anything hire can cause problems (fire!)

-#### Dome FAQs
+#### Dome Troubleshooting
-Q: My Dome just randomly spins!
+**"My Dome just randomly spins!"**

-A: Depending on the firmware on the Syren, sometimes you need to change the serial baud rate it communicates at.
+Depending on the firmware on the Syren, sometimes you need to change the serial baud rate it communicates at.
 Change this like `const int DOMEBAUDRATE = 2400;` For packetized options are: 2400, 9600, 19200 and 38400

-Q: The left analog stick is centered but the dome still spins!
+**"The left analog stick is centered but the dome still spins!"**

-A: You need to just adjust the deadzone `const byte DOMEDEADZONERANGE = 20;` Increase this number until you can let the stick go neutral and nothing moves.
+You need to just adjust the deadzone `const byte DOMEDEADZONERANGE = 20;` Increase this number until you can let the stick go neutral and nothing moves.
 The code has some more info on that above that line.

 ### Foot Drive